Everything you need to know about using Cronometer to dial in your macros in our Macros Masterclass.

 Of course, you can always use Nutrient Optimiser periodically to fine-tune your diet and for recipe inspiration.

 During the first week, you will track your current diet.
-You don’t need to worry about setting your macro targets in Cronometer during this time.
+Therefore, you don’t need to worry about setting your macro targets in Cronometer when you start out.

 - go to settings -> profile + targets,